AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 * **New Filtering Capabilities for Bulk Program Member Extract API**: Filter by program membership status, updatedAt, cadence, or exhausted content to refine extracted data set.

-* **Expose API-Only User in Web Services Error Notifications**: See which API-Only User generated a Web Services error to improve troubleshooting.

 ## Announcements {#announcements}

 **_Product Release Webinar_**